 Chatham University requires all full-time students to have health insurance.
 The coverage can be provided by the University-sponsored plan or through your own comparable health insurance plan.
 Enrollment in the Student Health Insurance Plan is available to all matriculated students.
 Full-time students who have alternate coverage may waive enrollment in the Chatham University Health Insurance Plan online at http://my.chatham.edu.
-Any full-time student who does not complete the waiver process online by the deadline will automatically be enrolled in the Chatham University Student Health
+Any full-time student who does not complete the waiver process online by the deadline will automatically be enrolled in the Chatham University Student Health Insurance Plan and the cost of the plan billed to their student account.

-Institutional Refund Policy
+Institutional Refund Policy - Spring 2014